marcosps/marcosps.github.io/content/blog/btrfs-for-mere-mortals.md

 post will describe how these values are calculated, and why they were chosen by ext4.

-As ext4 manages it's spaces using block groups, and with 4k block sizes we can have a block group mapping up to 128Mb of space, mkfs.ext4 needed to create 40 block groups:
+As ext4 manages its spaces using block groups, and with 4k block sizes we can have a block group mapping up to 128Mb of space, mkfs.ext4 needed to create 40 block groups: